cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 should be retained as long as the workflow runs, and then deleted at the end.
 - A cache value of **worker** indicates that the file should be retained by the worker until the worker's end-of-life.
-- A cache value of **always** indicates that the file should be retained by the worker, even across workflows.
+- A cache value of **forever** indicates that the file should be retained by the worker, even across workflows.
 This is appropriate for widely used software packages and reference datasets.
 This level of cache leaves files on the execution sites even when workers terminate, thus use with care.